thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Nothing to optimize or even simplify here, we create our node and move on.
+Nothing to optimize, or even simplify here, we create our node and move on.
 We've saved the most interesting case for last, `Local`s:

 ```rs